nipy/nipy/doc/mission.rst

  What is NIPY for?
 ===================

-The purpose of NIPY is to do better brain imaging research.
-We believe that good neuroscience ideas and good analysis ideas develop together.
-Good ideas come from good understanding.
-Understanding comes from clarity, and clarity must come from well-designed teaching materials and well-designed software.
+The purpose of NIPY is to make it easier to do better brain imaging research.
+We believe that neuroscience ideas and analysis ideas develop together.
+Good ideas come from understanding; understanding comes from clarity, and clarity must come from well-designed teaching materials and well-designed software.
 The software must be designed as a natural extension of the underlying ideas.

 We aim to build software that is: